 Globally, there is an estimated one million children aged 5-17 working in small scale mines.
 Children, driven to work by necessity, are seen as an attractive pool of labour because of their cheap wages and infantile bodies that can access narrow and dangerous mineshafts.
 Growing demands and burdens of work mean that many children sacrifice their education, condemning them to a life in the mines.
 A report by Swedwatch in the Democratic Republic of Congo found that rape, forced marriage and prostitution were a common story for young girls living in mining towns.

 Having taken millions of years to form, diamonds are either extracted miles beneath the earth’s surface via pipe mining or from riverbeds and ocean beds via alluvial mining.
-Just one carat of pipe mined rough diamond can excavate roughly 1,700 tons of earth.
+It takes the excavation of roughly 1,700 tons of earth to find just one carat of rough diamond.
 The result: mass deforestation, soil erosion and wildlife displacement.
 Abandoned mining pits full of dirty water become hotbeds for mosquitos and their diseases.
 Alluvial mining pollutes the water and destroys all wildlife in its wake.
 Additionally, the environmental harm impacts nearby inhabitants, often indigenous communities reliant on the local ecosystem.

 Exercising violence, torture and rape, warlords in Western and Central Africa have historically enslaved mining towns and used diamond profits to intensify conflict.
 These diamonds, labelled blood or conflict diamonds, have ended up in the global market.
 In 2003, the Kimberly Process formed with the aim of preventing their sale.
 Under this scheme, participating countries and trading organisations must declare their diamonds conflict free and enter an exclusive trading agreement.
 However, its definition of a conflict diamond only covers diamonds supporting anti-government armed militia; a loophole that enabled the Zimbabwe government to sell diamonds from a state-owned mine found guilty of using forced labour, child labour and violence.